Backcountry / Touring Access

 Backcountry Access Guidelines & Recommendations

-- Whistler Olympic Park only provides access to backcountry, we are not responsible for safety of persons using backcountry.
-Users enter upon own risk.
-Access for daytrips only, no overnight parking.
+- Whistler Olympic Park only provides parking access to backcountry areas, we are not responsible for the safety of persons entering the backcountry.
+Users enter at their own risk.
+Access is available for day trips only, no overnight parking is available.

-- Display a valid/filled out Backcountry User Dashboard Permit in your car (link above).
-This is essential for your personal safety and required for all backcountry users, whether using Whistler Olympic Park’s day parking lots or the overnight parking lot at Alexander Falls.
-Either download the permit (link above) or get one in our Day Lodge.
+- Display a valid/filled-out Backcountry User Dashboard Permit in your car (link above).
 In the event that the owner of a vehicle cannot be located, the Park will contact the RCMP who will in turn contact the appropriate search-and-rescue organizations.

-- Access the backcountry trailheads from the designated inbound trails only (check our trail map).
-Backcountry signage is posted on the inbound trails to help navigate toward the backcountry access points.
+- Access the backcountry trailheads from the designated trails only (see our Ski Trail Map above).
+Backcountry signage is posted to help navigate toward the backcountry access points.

-- If you anticipate that your trek may extend past regular hours of operation, please park outside the main gate in the overnight lot at Alexander Falls Recreation Site/800 meters below the WOP ticket booth.
-Make sure you have purchased a ticket for using Whistler Olympic Park’s trails to access the trailheads and downloaded a dashboard permit (link above) before leaving home.
+- If you anticipate that your trek may extend past our regular hours of operation, we suggest parking at the nearby Alexander Falls Recreation Site.
+Please note, Whistler Olympic Park does not manage snow clearing at this lot.
+Make sure you have purchased a Backcountry Access ticket for use of Whistler Olympic Park’s trails.